asonnellini/Anatomical-stages-radiography-detection/README.md

-4)  **Additional post-processing logic:** We can implement an a-posteriori logic to identify the diaphragm as the section of the body obtained by the intersection, as shown by the red box in the image below
+4)  **Additional post-processing logic:** We can implement an a-posteriori logic to identify the diaphragm as the section of the body obtained by the intersection of the abdomen and the chest, as shown by the red box in the image below

 ![](.//media/image14.png)